tomaspeixoto1221948/Index-AFK/README.md

    - In Warframe in dojo, press `Ctrl + J` to activate the script.

 7. **Stopping the Script:**
+   - To stop the script, press `Ctrl + o`.
+   - Will close the script

+8. **Quit in the next round**
-   - To stop the script, press `Ctrl + O`.
+   - To stop the script, press `Ctrl + o`.
    - Wait a few minutes for the script to conclude.
-(You can press this during a mission, and it will quit in the next round.)
+(You can press this during a mission, and it will quit in the next round and close the scripts after.)

 ### Need Help?